Ricky Harun

-Ricky Chilnady Pratama Harun better known as Ricky Harun (born 12 January 1987) is an Indonesian actor.
+Ricky Chilnady Pratama Harun (born 12 January 1987), better known as Ricky Harun is an Indonesian actor.
 He is the eldest son of Donna Harun and Ardy Gustav.

 Career

-Harun has been familiar since childhood with the world of entertainment, as his mother is a senior model.
-At first, he did not want to plunge into the same world, but was apparently hooked after given the chance to have a role in an Indonesian soap opera, Pinokio dan Peri Biru (2005).
+Harun was introduced to the entertainment industry at an early age through his mother.
+Initially, he did not intend to pursue a career in the field; however, he accepted an opportunity to appear in the Indonesian soap opera Pinokio dan Peri Biru (2005).
 Afterwards he starred in several soap operas, including Sherina with Eva Celia Latjuba, and Penjaga Hati.

 His debut film was Rumah Pondok Indah (2006).
 This horror movie starred Arswendy Nasution, Chintami Atmanegara, Titi Qadarsih, Ruhut Sitompul, Asya Shara, and new entrants Amelia and Ricky Harun.
 In 2007, Ricky appeared again in a horror film, this time directed by Jose Purnomo, and titled Pulau Hantu.

 Personal life

-Harun had an affair with sitcom actress and BBB personnel Chelsea Olivia.
-Their relationship did not last long, and the two ended it well.
-Although reportedly close to Eva Celia Latjuba, daughter of Sophia Latjuba, but Ricky finally tether her on Sheila Marcia.
-Their relationship did not last long, and finally broke.
+Harun was previously in a relationship with actress Chelsea Olivia.
+The relationship was short-lived and ended amicably.
+He was later linked to Eva Celia Latjuba, daughter of actress Sophia Latjuba, before entering a brief relationship with Sheila Marcia.
+In June 2013, Harun married actress Herfiza Novianti.
+They have four children together.